 Don’t Omit Information From SBA Form 770 (SBA Personal Financial Statement for the OIC)

-It can be tempting to leave that investment account off your PFS.
+It can be tempting to leave that investment account off your PFS (SBA Form 770).
 Keep in mind that your bank has ways to catch you making an intentional omission.
 You submitted a PFS at loan inception, and likely sent them others as part of your required annual disclosures.
-If you get caught leaving major assets off your SBA Form 770, that will eliminate any goodwill that may exist between you and your lender.
+If they catch you leaving major assets off your SBA Form 770, that will eliminate any goodwill that may exist between you and your lender.
 If you lie about this, they will wonder, what else are you lying about?

 Don’t Assume Bankruptcy Is Your Only Option

 When it comes to SBA loan default, there are always alternative paths to take.
 One path may be OIC, another may be bankruptcy.
 The million dollar question is which is right for you?
 I’m not here to tell you that an OIC is always the best option for all people.
 Likewise, a personal bankruptcy is not always the answer for everyone either.
 What I AM saying is that you should explore all your options, then make an informed decision.
 Nobody ever regretted understanding all their options, especially with so much money on the line.